carolinearvidsson/lin513/README.md

 5. Complexity

 ### Supplementary data
 The folder 'data' in this repository contains different versions of the data set to be used for training and/or testing.
 It also contains files (ngram_models, ngram_train.py and domainspecific.pickle) needed for running this program.
-For more information on these files, see sections about feature classes [Ngram](#ngram) and [Domain Specificity](#ds) or read the documentation for these classes.
+For more information on these files, see sections about feature classes [Ngram](#ngram) and [Domain Specificity](#ds) or read the in-file documentation for these classes.

 ## Usage